Find the Mistake

 401(k) plans must be updated from time-to-time to conform to changes in the federal tax laws made by Congress or to reflect official guidance issued by the IRS.
 If you didn't adopt an amendment on a timely basis, you are a late amender or a nonamender, which means your 401(k) plan doesn't comply with the law and is no longer a tax-favored qualified plan.

 Revenue Procedure 2007-44 set up the cycle system requiring 401(k) plans to adopt timely interim amendments and extended the remedial amendment period to the end of the remedial amendment cycle, every five years for individually designed plans (or six years for pre-approved plans).
-This guidance also establishes deadlines for interim and discretionary plan amendments and provides guidance on when plan sponsors may submit determination letter applications to the IRS using a revolving cycle system.
-Under that system, individually designed plans are assigned a specific five-year cycle (Cycles A-E), which is generally based on the last digit of the plan sponsor’s EIN.
-If you use a pre-approved plan document, the institution that maintains the plan document should contact you when you need to update the plan.
+Individually designed plans were assigned a specific five-year cycle (Cycles A-E), which was generally based on the last digit of the plan sponsor’s EIN.
+If you use a pre-approved plan document, the institution that maintains the plan document contacts you when you need to update the plan.
 This cycle system ended on December 31, 2016, for individually designed plans.

-- an interim amendment by the later of the:
+- interim amendments - by the later of the:

 - due date (including extensions) for filing the income tax return for the employer’s taxable year that includes the date on which the amendment is effective, or